BMW apologizes over engine fires caused by hardware problem

-SEOUL, South Korea — BMW AG’s Korean unit says the company is sorry over engine fires that prompted recalls and a probe.
+SEOUL, South Korea — BMW AG’s Korean unit apologized Monday over engine fires that prompted recalls and a probe, seeking to allay concerns over images of cars engulfed in flames.

-BMW Korea Chairman Kim Hyo-joon said Monday the German carmaker will fully cooperate with the transport ministry’s investigation and complete emergency safety inspections on vehicles by next week.
+BMW Korea Chairman Kim Hyo-joon said the German carmaker will fully cooperate with the transport ministry’s investigation and complete emergency safety inspections of its vehicles by next week.

-BMW said it found the cause of the engine fires was a leakage in their exhaust gas recirculation (EGR) coolers.
-That caused fires when vehicles were driven at a high speed for a long time.

-More than 20 cases of BMW fires were reported in South Korea, mostly in July.
-Images and videos of BMW sedans engulfed in smoke or gutted by fires caused alarm among drivers.
+More than 20 cases of BMW fires have been reported in South Korea, mostly in July.
+Images and videos of BMW sedans engulfed in smoke and gutted by fires caused alarm among drivers.
+Some parking lots reportedly refused to let in BMW drivers and other drivers said they were trying to avoid BMWs on the road.

+BMW said it found the cause of the engine fires was leaks in their exhaust gas recirculation (EGR) coolers.
+That caused fires when vehicles were driven at high speeds for long periods of time.
+The company denied speculation that faulty software programs may be behind the fires.

+“The root cause is hardware issues.
+This has nothing to do with software issues,” Johann Ebenbichler, BMW’s vice president for quality management, told reporters in German, interpreted by a translator.
+He also said the fire will only occur while the vehicles are being driven.

+“I’d like to make it clear.
+This cannot happen when a vehicle is parked.”

 A BMW recall of 42 models over safety concerns last month affected 106,000 vehicles.